-A binary tree comparator architecture [8], [9], shown in Fig. 2, consists of an N-entry storage block and a comparator tree of depth $\log_2 N$, whose output is the highest-priority entry among those in storage.
+A binary tree comparator architecture [8][9] consists of an N-entry storage block and a comparator tree of depth log2N, whose output is the highest-priority entry among those in storage.
 A feedback mechanism is used to remove the output of the tree from storage.
 An advantage of this architecture is that the comparator tree logic can be shared among several storage blocks, reducing hardware costs.
-A disadvantage is that FIFO ordering is not maintained among entries with the same priority.
+A disadvantage is that FIFO ordering is not maintained among same priority entries.
 Such FIFO ordering is important when applications assume that packets at the same priority level will arrive in the same order in which they were sent.
 Increasing N results in more leaf nodes (i.e., comparators) being added to the tree and increasing the capacity of the storage block.
-Problems with such scaling include bus loading problems with distributing the new entry to each storage element in the storage block and increased dequeue time resulting from an increase in depth $(\log_2 N)$ of the comparator tree.
-A possible solution to the increased dequeue time is to pipeline the comparator tree operation to reduce the clock period and increase performance; this can be useful if the comparator tree is shared among several outgoing links [9].
-Another solution is to initiate the comparator tree only after dequeue operations and use extra logic to handle entries that arrive during and in between dequeue operations.
-This takes advantage of the fact that packet transmission time is longer than the comparator tree operation [8].
+Problems with such scaling include increased dequeue time, and bus loading problems with distributing the new entry to each storage element in the storage block.